Introduction

 In the previous point we talked about how important it is to define your goals before each flyer campaign.

-It is also very important that your goals and the message you are communicating remain simple.
+It is also very important that your goals and the flyer itself remain simple and clear.

-You don’t want to be offering 8 different types of services on your flyer.
-Always focus on a single goal and a single message.
+In most cases, you don’t want to be offering 8 different types of services on a single flyer.
+Unless you have a good reason not to, try to focus on a single goal and a single message.

 If you run a business that offers a wide range of services and/or products you can run multiple campaigns.

 Like we mentioned earlier.
-If you keep your leaflet format simple (A5), your design crips and focus on advertising a single product or a service you have a greater chance of success.
+If you keep your leaflet format simple (A5), your design crisp and focus on advertising a single product or a service, you have a greater chance of success.

 8. Consider B2B but carefully